veltman/principles/README.md

 * If you use AWS, have at least one non-AWS fallback.

 * Use a staging server.

+* Don't rely on browser sniffing.
+Detect support for relevant features instead.
+And if you are doing too much of that, you probably got too fancy (see bullet #1).

 * If you're using a framework, make sure verbose error messages are off in production.